-With over 200 million listeners (over 100 million of which are paid members), Spotify is the world's most popular music streaming service.
-And with good cause - it got in on the ground floor, and its simple interface and vast library make it a compelling choice even in the face of stiff competition from Apple Music, Tidal and, most recently, YouTube Music.
+As of February 2021, Spotify boasts 155 million Premium subscribers and 345 million monthly active users.
+The platform has long been the world's most popular music streaming service, and with good cause – it got in on the ground floor and its simple interface and vast library make it a compelling choice even in the face of stiff competition from Apple Music, Tidal, Deezer, YouTube Music, Amazon Music Unlimited and others.

-But are you getting the most from Spotify?
+But are you getting the most from your Spotify membership?

 1. Get the best sound quality

-First things first, head to the menu, and you can change the sound quality - choose Normal (96 kbps), High (160 kbps) or Very High (320 kbps).
-Admittedly, these aren't going to sound as sweet as lossless tracks from services like Tidal or Qobuz, and taking the Very High path might take up more of your data allowance to stream.
+First things first: head to the settings menu (below your account name, top right, and although it's set to 'automatic' by default, you can change the music quality – choose Low (24kbps), Medium (96 kbps), High (160 kbps) or Very High (320 kbps).
+Admittedly, these aren't going to sound as sweet as lossless Tidal Master or Qobuz files, and taking the Very High path might take up more of your data allowance to stream.
 But that's a small price to pay for better listening.